jundalisay/sp/content/en/research/hume/treatise/book-1/part-2/section-04.md

 ---

-## The Indivisibility of the Quantum of Space is Rejected by Mathematicians
+## Mathematicians Reject the Indivisibility of the Quantum of Space

-Our system on space and time has 2 parts intimately connected.
+My system of space and time has 2 parts intimately connected.

 Part 1 depends on this chain of reasoning:
 - The mind's capacity is not infinite.
 - Consequently, no idea of space or time consists of an infinite number of parts or inferior ideas.
 - Consequently, space or time consists of a finite number which are simple and indivisible.
-- Therefore, it is possible for space and time to exist conformable to this idea.
+- Therefore, space and time can exist conformable to this idea.

 If it were possible, then they certainly actually exist since their infinite divisibility is utterly impossible and contradictory.

 Part 2 is a consequence of Part 1.

-The ideas of space and time finally resolve themselves into indivisible parts, which are nothing in themselves.
+The ideas of space and time finally resolve themselves into indivisible parts, **which are nothing in themselves**.
-- They are inconceivable when not filled with something real.
+- They are inconceivable when not filled with something real.*

+{{< n n="They are mental objects" >}}

 The ideas of space and time are therefore not separate nor distinct ideas.
 - They are merely ideas of the manner or order, in which objects exist.